Dooders/Dooders/docs/Core.md

 result, reason = Condition.check('death', dooder)
 ```

-This code will return weather the condition was met, and the reason why.
+This code will check if the condition for death was met, and and return the reason why.
 In this case it could be based on starvation, or another death condition.

 More information on Conditions can be found [here](https://github.com/csmangum/Dooders/blob/main/docs/Conditions.md)